Maltby Colliery through the years

 "You go round my constituency of the Rother Valley, why is Thurcroft there?
 Why is Dinnington there?

-"It's because the coal mines were sunk there and it was coal mining that shaped the communities in South Yorkshire."'Steel, coal or Army'
+"It's because the coal mines were sunk there and it was coal mining that shaped the communities in South Yorkshire."

 Mr Barron started working at Maltby Colliery when he was 15 years old.